 Featured image: the Edward S. Eveleth from Bill Varrell’s book, “Ipswich.”

-In October 1922, the Edward S. Eveleth was being used as a the sand schooner, and rolled over when a wave rushed over her deck and pushed her onto the edge of Steep Hill Beach.
+In October 1922, the aging and outdated Edward S. Eveleth was being used as a sand schooner, and rolled over when a wave rushed over her deck and pushed her onto the edge of Steep Hill Beach.
 Filled with sand, each tide buried her deeper.
 Her remains were visible for several years.

 From Beach Grass by Charles Wendell Townsend, written in 1923: